VOLUME 9, ISSUE 38

 Moshin Vineyards and Winery

 Rick Moshin’s dream to have his own winery came true when the first grapes were crushed in September 2005.
-More than 20 years in the planning, Rick Moshin’s winery is a four-tier gravity flow production house.
+More than 20 years in the planning, Rick Moshin’s winery is a four-tier, solar-powered, gravity-flow production facility.
 Built on five acres, the cement and steel building encompasses a winemaker’s dream and a family’s unity.
 There, the careful movement of Pinot Noir from crush pad to press to barrel to the bottling room is possible without the use of abrasive pumps.
-Pinot Noir needs the delicate touch and understanding of an experienced winemaker.
 Several other prominent Russian River Valley Pinot Noir specialists craft their wines here as well.

 Insatiable thirst for fantastic Pinot Noir inspired the math instructor to decide to “retire” and make great wine.
 Rick Moshin brings with him more than 30 years of winemaking experience along with a vision of fruit-forward balanced wines.
 He carefully monitors and oversees the pruning and training of the vineyards as well as the harvest.
 Rick believes in small-lot, hand-crafted wines and strives to maintain the individuality of each vineyard.
 Rick gleaned the most important aspects of making Pinot Noir from years of working with Gary Farrell and Davis Bynum.

 Multiple varietals are produced besides Pinot Noir including Pinot Gris, Sauvignon Blanc, Chardonnay, Merlot, Zinfandel and dessert wines.

 The tasting room on Westside Road's "Rodeo Drive for Pinot Noir" is open daily from 11-4:30.
 Tours by appointment (707-433-5499).
 The wines are sold on the website and there is limited retail distribution.